Username-saffu/resume-project-1/README.md

 # resume-project-1
-"Create professional resumes effortlessly with a resume builder, saving time and ensuring a visually appealing layout for better job opportunities." to visite the site please log on to :- buildresumehere.ccbp.tech
+"Create professional resumes effortlessly with a resume builder, saving time and ensuring a visually appealing layout for better job opportunities." to visit the site please log on to :- buildresumehere.ccbp.tech
 # Project Title

 BuildResumeHere